 High-friction user experiences (UX) are common in Web3 today, and they’re a major turn-off for mainstream consumers thinking about making the transition from Web2.
 And while Web3 is poised to transform nearly all aspects of modern life for the better, the mass adoption of blockchain-based technology is critical to the realization of our industry’s full potential.

 From the very beginning, Flow was carefully designed to empower developers to create limitless Web3 dApps for mainstream users.
-As we shared previously, Flow is once again revolutionizing how consumers are introduced to Web3 through Walletless Onboarding and Hybrid Custody.
+As we shared previously, Flow is once again revolutionizing how consumers are introduced to Web3 through Walletless Onboarding and Account Linking.
 These solutions – available for developers to incorporate into projects starting today – provide a familiar, accessible experience for users as they onboard to Web3, engage with dApps, and explore the broader ecosystem.

 Getting started with Walletless Onboarding